Transracial Adoptive Parent Support Group

 Co-Hosted Monthly Support Groups

-Adoption Network Cleveland and Transracial Journeys are joining forces to pilot a series of co-hosted monthly support groups for parents who have adopted children outside of their own race.
+Adoption Network Cleveland and Transracial Journeys are joining forces to hold a series of co-hosted monthly support groups for parents who have adopted children outside of their own race.
 This collaborative effort aims to provide an intentionally structured and supportive space where parents can hear from leaders with lived expertise and come together to share their experiences, challenges, and successes in raising transracially adopted persons.

 About Transracial Journeys (TRJ)